cpp-tutor/abaci0-literate/Abaci0.md

 The solution chosen was to abandon Boost Fusion (along with `x3::variant`) and instead create generic copy constructors and copy assignment constructors which would populate the correct field of the `std::variant` outlined above.
 (These steps appear to be all which is needed to make a C++ class compatible with X3.)
 It is still the responsibility of the X3 rule and its helper functions to correctly set the `association` data member of any `ExprList` containing an `ExprNode`, while none of the other types use it at all, which may appear incongruous at first glance.

 Definition of this class begins with a forward-declaration and definitions of all of the possible types of the `std::variant`.
 The types `ValueCall`, `DataCall` and `MethodValueCall` are used to hold information related to function calls, object member selection and object method calls.
+Type `UserInput` is placeholder for the `input` keyword and does not contain any usable state, while `TypeConv` and `TypeConvItems` are used to hold information about `AbaciValue` type conversions.
+The reason for two classes is that the one with an `ExprNode` data member must be declared after the definition of `ExprNode`.

 ```cpp
 namespace abaci::ast {